humaffectneurolab/affective-pcc-temporal-sync/README.md

 }
 ```

-No exclusion IDs should be written into the public source code.

 ## Stage-2 mixed-model design

 The primary sliding-window analysis uses a two-stage mixed-effects model.
 The public repository does not contain the study-specific information needed to define the following three model components: